isabella232/ios-contact-picker/readme.md

 #import <AddressBook/AddressBook.h>
 ```

 Now, head over to **MasterViewController.m**.
-First, delete the method **insertNewObject**.
-Then, add the following method:
+Delete the method **insertNewObject** and add the following method:

 ```objective-c
 - (void)fillContacts {}
 ```

 Now go to **viewDidLoad**.
-We first want to check if we can access the users contacts.
+We first want to check if we can access the user’s contacts.
 If so, we can call fillContacts to populate our table.
 Delete all the code in `viewDidLoad` except for `[super viewDidLoad]` and add the following code at the end:

 ```objective-c
 if (ABAddressBookGetAuthorizationStatus() == kABAuthorizationStatusDenied ||